georgeflanagin/wscontrol/README.md

 entire EBNF grammar --- interested readers can examine the code in `wscontrolparser.py` --- a few examples may suffice for most users.

+The language is as small as possible, and the parsing is entirely contained in the source code file, `wscontrolparser.py`.